-The Benefits and Downsides of Taking CBD Oil Orally
+The Benefits and Downsides of Using CBD Oil Orally

-The entourage effect refers to the process of all the different cannabinoids, terpenoids, and flavonoids in Cannabis influencing each other’s pharmacological effects, either enhancing each other’s effects and/or mitigating each other’s side-effects.
+The entourage effect refers to the process of all the different cannabinoids, terpenoids, and flavonoids in Cannabis influencing each other’s pharmacological effects.
+Sometimes they enhance each other’s effects, other times they mitigate each other’s (negative) side-effects.

-Although CBD as an isolated compound is greatly beneficial for your health as well, in theory, taking CBD as part of a full plant extract will have more potent effects.
+Although science has found that CBD as an isolated compound is greatly beneficial for your health as well, taking CBD as part of a full-plant extract will have more potent effects.

-In fact, a recent study that looked at the CBD use of epilepsy patients found that patients that used CBD in the form a full plant extract CBD oil reported an effective dose of CBD (in mg) that was 4-times less than the patients that used a purified CBD product.
-If for epilepsy patients a full plant extract CBD oil is 4-times more potent than a purified CBD product like CBD Isolate, chances are that for other conditions you’ll find similar results.
+A recent study found that epilepsy patients which used CBD in the form of a full-plant extract CBD oil reported an effective dose of CBD (in mg) that was 4-times less than patients that used a purified CBD product.
+If for epilepsy patients a full-plant extract CBD oil is 4-times more potent than a purified CBD product, chances are that for other conditions you’ll find similar results.